Mathematics, Mechanics, and Materials Unit (Eliot Fried)

 Growth of columnar diamond films

-In addition to growing columnar diamond films by microwave plasma enhanced chemical vapor deposition, studying the mechanical properties of these films, we are collaborating with industry to develop protocols for fabricating diamond-based devices.
+In addition to growing columnar diamond films by microwave plasma enhanced chemical vapor deposition and studying the mechanical properties of these films, we are collaborating with industry to develop protocols for fabricating diamond-based devices.
 The properties of these systems are tuned for testing our theories experimentally or for particular applications.

 On the device side, we are focused on fabricating ultra-thin diamond windows on glass frames that can be used as highly sensitive microscopic pressure sensors in harsh environments.
 Recent advances in the technology of ultra-deep glass etching are applied to strongly downsize the diamond windows.
 The use of a glass substrate allows for the optical characterization of the pressure inducing fluid in the vicinity of the window.
 We aim to use diamond windows on glass substrates to create novel devices that can be used in fundamental research or in industry.
 We use laser interferometry to measure the pressure induced deflections of these microscopic windows.